• Careers Home

 Physical Demands:

-• Ability to walk throughout the Medical Center and to be standing or walking most of the designated shift.
+• Ability to move throughout the Medical Center and unit.

-• Ability to lifting or carrying objects 35-40lbs. and lifting and positioning patients, some of whom may exceed 300 lbs.
+• Lifting or carrying objects 30 lbs. and lifting and positioning patients, with appropriate lift devices.

-• Work conditions include performing procedures where carelessness could result in injury or illness and/or contact with potentially infectious materials and/or strong chemical agents.
+• Work conditions include performing procedures where carelessness could result in injury or illness and contact with potentially infectious materials and/or strong chemical agents.

 Responsibilities: